 When my oldest son Nicholas was thirteen, he ran in a cross country meet on a very hot afternoon.
 As he crossed the finish line, he crumpled to the ground.
 Next to him, another runner vomited.
 That’s how hot it was.
 The coach helped both of them off the field and into the shade and they were fine.

 And as the salmon burned in the oven, my father, a retired pediatrician, explained that any loss of consciousness in a child needed to be investigated.
 “Take him to a pediatric cardiologist,” he said.
 “Ask for a stress test.”

 My pediatrician back home in Wisconsin shrugged off my son’s description of the incident but did an EKG just the same. ”Normal,” I reported back to my father.

 “I said, a pediatric cardiologist!” he hollered at me.

-It’s a heck of a story: How it took me forever to get a referral; how I thought about skipping the appointment because Christmas was a week away and I was stressed; how I kept the appointment to appease my dad; how the technician performing the ultrasound left the room to get a physician; how that physician called two more physicians into the room; how that’s when I knew something was wrong.
+It’s a heck of a story: How it took me forever to get a referral; how I thought about skipping the appointment because Christmas was a week away and I was stressed; how I kept the appointment to appease my father; how the technician performing the ultrasound left the room to get a physician; how that physician called two more physicians into the room; how that’s when I knew something was wrong.

-How my dad — normally very calm in any medical crisis — was rattled by the news.
+How my father — normally very calm in any medical crisis — was rattled by the news.

 His grandson had a rare anomalous right coronary artery.
 Every time Nicholas exerted himself, the artery became unnaturally compressed by the aortic wall.
 As he grew bigger and his body put greater need on his heart, the compression increased.
 Without surgery to correct the anomaly, Nicholas would die on the soccer field or in gym class.